-We appreciate the DFS's efforts to better protect New York's and the nation's financial services sector from cybersecurity threats.
 Cybersecurity threats are evolving and increasing.
 Illustrative of this, in CrowdStrike's 2022 Global Threat Report, we observed a 82% increase in ransomware-related data leaks (from 2021 - 2022).
-The financial services sector is included in that figure and also saw a sharp increase in data leaks from ransomware attacks - making steps to enhance cybersecurity in the sector timely and appropriate.
+Critical infrastructure sectors are included in that figure and also saw a sharp increase in data leaks from ransomware attacks - making steps to enhance cybersecurity in the sector timely and appropriate.